rooch-network/rooch/crates/rooch-framework/doc/coin.md

 ## Function `register_extend`

 Creates a new Coin with given <code>CoinType</code>
-The given signer also becomes the account hosting the information about the coin (name, supply, etc.).
 This function is protected by <code>private_generics</code>, so it can only be called by the <code>CoinType</code> module.